James-Yu/LaTeX-Workshop/data/README.md

 - For every package `pkg` listed by CTAN
   - If `pkg.sty` exists on the local installation, store `pkg` for package intellisense.
   - If not, search if a directory `pkg/` exists and look up a file whose lowercase name matches `pkg`.
 If it is found, then save it for package intellisense.

+As some packages cannot be properly detected using the above mechanism, we maintain a list of extra packages to be added to the list in [extra-packagenames.json](../dev/extra-packagenames.json).
+These packages are automatically added at the end of [`ctanpkglist.py`](../dev/ctanpkglist.py) script.